ferrannl/DevOps/README.md

 ## Overview

-This repository is a small DevOps playground / assessment project that shows how to:
+This repository is a small **DevOps playground / assessment project** that demonstrates how to:

 - Develop a simple API and frontend
 - Containerize all components with Docker
 - Orchestrate them with `docker-compose`
-- Expose the application through Nginx
+- Expose the application through **Nginx**
-- Collect metrics with Prometheus
+- Collect metrics with **Prometheus**
-- Visualize and explore those metrics with Grafana
+- Visualize and explore those metrics with **Grafana**
-- Validate changes using CI workflows on GitHub Actions
+- Validate changes using **CI workflows on GitHub Actions**

-The focus is on **DevOps practices** and **infrastructure** rather than complex business logic.

 ---